 Bottom Line

 There is no single solution for how to protect trust assets from a beneficiary’s divorce.
 You may need to weigh the pros and cons of different trust management strategies to decide which ones to implement.
-Your advisor can offer guidance on the best ways to incorporate a trust into your estate plans.
-And in turn, you can pass on wealth to future generations with minimal obstacles.
+Your advisor can offer guidance on incorporating a trust into your estate plan, allowing you to transfer wealth smoothly to future generations.

 Tips for Estate Planning

-• If you’re ready to develop your own trust, consider enlisting a financial advisor to help.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with three vetted financial advisors who serve your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- If you’re ready to develop your own trust, consider enlisting a financial advisor to help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/JodiJacobson, ©iStock.com/Zhanna Hapanovich, ©iStock.com/simarik